dAr2q/RPM-LEDS/README.md

 - ArduinoJson from [ArduinoJson](https://arduinojson.org)

 # Usage
+- Connect DIN from your 16 LED WS2812/Neopixelring to PIN 4

 - Connect to RPM-Display-Config AP on your Mobile
 - Set up the SSID and Password